SpaceG/spaceg.github.io/_posts/2016-01-18-1-day-to-lift-off-gitlist.v.1.0.1.md

 Now, finally in few hours i will launch a New Prototype of the Gitlist Version 1.0.2!
 We current working on new Features.
 I have some New Features in Mind which i will realize soon.

+Some Last Confugurations and Code Detail Issues.
+Can't wait to Include soon some Sentiment to the App. ;) !

 See the Current Install Video: